jorabin/KeePassJava2/readme.md

 exactly.

 KeePass is in effect defined by the code that Dominik writes to create and maintain the project.
-Hence there is no definitive specification of KeePass files other than that code.
-For the sake of clarification and my own satisfaction I have written about my understanding of KeePass formats in the following locations:
+Hence there is not much by way of definitive specification of KeePass files other than that code.
+There is [a discussion](https://keepass.info/help/kb/kdbx_4.html) of the differences between KDBX version 3.1 and version 4.

+For the sake of
+clarification and my own satisfaction I have written about my understanding of KeePass formats in the following locations:

 1. The Javadoc header to [KdbxSerializer](http://javadoc.io/page/org.linguafranca.pwdb/KeePassJava2-kdbx/latest/org/linguafranca/pwdb/kdbx/stream_3_1/KdbxSerializer.html) describes KDBX stream formatting.